Overview

 Courses included:

-- Introduction to Clinical Trial Design and Statistical Analysis
+- Clinical Trial Design and Statistical Analysis

 - Protecting Patients and Introduction to Public and Patient Engagement